evanwills/doingDone__react/README.md

 ## Why was this app created

 I have a family with two school age kids, one of whom has mild autism.
 I (and my partner) are constantly telling the kids to do various tasks and I'm sick of it.
-Hopefully this app will provide a list of tasks (some of which I always forget) to the kids without it haveing to be me (or my partner) saying "Put your shoes on" in the morning or "Brush your teeth" before bed.
+Hopefully this app will provide a list of tasks (some of which I always forget) for the kids without it haveing to be me (or my partner) saying "Put your shoes on" in the morning or "Brush your teeth" before bed.
 It's also useful to remind me of the jobs I have to do as part of the household (like "Clean the toilet" on Friday night or "Unpack the dishwasher" after dinner).

 It's written in React/Redux because a while ago I went for a job interview.
 I didn't get the job because I didn't have any front-end framework experience.
 Hopefully this will stop that from happening again.